-*- coding: utf-8 -*-

 self.commands.invoke_async(command, callback='/commands/results', use_pubsub=True)

 It also means that you must ensure that commands use only sanitized and vetted data from trusted sources only.
-As an example, if there is a command called 'myprogram' that accepts an option called '--email', you need to ensure that the value provided for this option truly is an email as otherwise, if sanitization were insufficient, an attacker could use a value such as 'mallory@example.com ; rm -rf ~', which would result in the command of myprogram --email mallory@example.com ; rm -rf ~, which would first invoke the command and then delete the user's home directory.
+As an example, if there is a command called 'myprogram' that accepts an option called '--email', you need to ensure that the value provided for this option truly is an email as, otherwise, if sanitization were insufficient, an attacker could use a value such as 'user@example.com ; rm -rf ~', which would result in the command of myprogram --email user@example.com ; rm -rf ~

 Note also that when you log the results of the command's execution, the information saved to logs will contain all the details about the command, including its stdin, stdout and stderr.
 Some of this information may be sensitive - make sure that you log only the very specific information that you need.